grssnbchr/categorical-spatial-interpolation/analysis/index.md

 as the computation with `k = 1000`, because computation time is a linear function of the number of neighbors that need to be taken into account for each grid cell.
-In other words: increasing `k` is a rather cheap operation in comparison to increasing the raster resolution.
+In other words: increasing `k` is a rather cheap operation in comparison to increasing the grid resolution.

 Notice how smaller regions disappear and how the boundaries between dialect regions are smoother.